-Hesiod gives the names of the three Hecatoncheires as Kottos, Briareus, and Gyges in his Theogony.
+The Hecatoncheires are gigantic beings from ancient Greek mythology.
+Hesiod names the three Hecatoncheires as Kottos, Briareus, and Gyges in his Theogony.
 Depending on the source, the three were either the first- or last-born children of Uranus and Gaia.
-They are described, like their brothers the Cyclopes, as being of immense size and mighty strength, and each having fifty heads and a hundred arms.
+They are described, like their brothers the Cyclopes, as being of immense size and mighty strength, each having fifty heads and a hundred arms.

 If his brothers had alternate names as well, there’s no record of them.
 Indeed, there’s not much at all about Gyges and Kottos outside the context of the Hecatoncheires acting as a group.
 Only Briareus/Aegaeon has any significant details or stories of his own.